trezor/trezor-user-env/docs/development.md

 ### Let CI do it

 The simpler but less flexible way is to let the GitHub Actions build it.
 You can create a branch, commit your changes and then push them.
 The GH Actions will build it for you and tag the appropriate docker image as `test`.
 You can then modify all scripts/commands and use `ghcr.io/trezor/trezor-user-env:test` instead of `ghcr.io/trezor/trezor-user-env` which defaults to the `latest` tag which equals trezor-user-env's master.
 Suite's docker-compose files in the `docker` subdirectory are the place where you want to change this.

+### Use compose.local.yml
+Run `cd docker && docker compose -f compose.yml -f compose.local.yml up` to start the local version of trezor-user-env.
+The compose.local.yml should override the image with the local one.

 ## Local development against Suite end-to-end tests